zaeemyousaf/challenge/README.md

-# Solved Assignments
+# Solved Assignments, Lab work and Past Papers
 ## Assignments are shared a week after the submission date.
-### It contains the assignment from Multiple universities.
+### It contains the solutions for Multiple universities.
+# Purpose: To enhance the Culture of Code Sharing